Aprexis/training/README.md

 # Getting Started

-The Catalyze HIPAA Training docs are built using [Middleman](https://middlemanapp.com/), a static site generator.
+The Datica HIPAA Training docs are built using [Middleman](https://middlemanapp.com/), a static site generator.
 Please follow the [installation instructions](https://middlemanapp.com/basics/install/) for Middleman before continuing.

 Once you have Middleman installed and working you can complete the following to get a working copy of these docs on your local machine: